cadia-lvl/speech-corpora-toolkit/README.md

 This could be extended in the future to include trim tags.
 Tags that would indicate that that text should be removed from the output text.

-So for it supports conversion to txt from:
+So far it supports conversion to txt from:

 - pdf
 - doc